 As the name itself suggests that such system hold some sort of contents.
 Now, you might like to know which contents?
 Contents can be in any form (audio, video, text, pdf, doc, xls, images etc.).
-Please note that we are talking about the digital contents that floats around the web.
-CMS frameworks provides an initial set of tools to manage the contents online.
-Customization can be done to suit to your business/personal requirements.
+Please note that we are talking about the digital contents that float around the web.
+CMS frameworks provide an initial set of tools to manage the contents online.
+Customization can be done to suit your business/personal requirements.

 What are different options available in CMS?

-You can either go for proprietary solution or open source.
+You can either go for a proprietary solution or open source.
 Proprietary vendors hold the software right with them and changes and customization can only be done by them.
-Due to this very nature proprietary solutions are expensive and only certain set of elite club can use afford it.
+Due to this very nature, proprietary solutions are expensive and only certain set of the elite club can use afford it.

-On the other hand Open Soure Solutions are distributed under the General Public License (GPL).
-In simple terms, it means any developer can download the source code published on open source software vendor site and make changes that suits the requirement.
+On the other hand, Open Source Solutions are distributed under the General Public License (GPL).
+In simple terms, it means any developer can download the source code published on open source software vendor site and make changes that suit the requirement.
 However, if you specifically want the original vendor’s support then they charge you a nominal fee for support, migration and patch fixes.
-Third party vendors can also use open source code to customize the publicly distributed solution based on their industry expertise and cater to the need of any business seeking solution.
+Third-party vendors can also use open source code to customize the publicly distributed solution based on their industry expertise and cater to the need for any business seeking solution.

-CMS like other softwares is avaliable in two flavors.
+CMS like other software is available in two flavors.
 1) SaaS (Cloud) 2) On-Premise

-Now this concept is also extented into Proprietary and Open Source Solutions.
+Now this concept is also extended into Proprietary and Open Source Solutions.